 - Suggestion by Paula from Paula Pins the Planet

 The Everglades National Park is an ecosystem and a World Heritage Site, located in the sunny state of Florida, just west of Miami and Fort Lauderdale.
-Everglades National Park is a heaven for those who love outdoor activities.
-You have many hiking trails to choose from and also water activities like snorkeling and the traditional airboat.
+Everglades National Park is heaven for those who love outdoor activities.
+You have many hiking trails to choose from and also water activities like snorkeling and of course, the traditional airboat and wildlife show.

 The best time to visit the Everglades is during the dry season, and the best month to visit the park is in December.
 This is the time of year when the temperature and the humidity levels are lower, the mosquitoes are not around, and hurricane season has passed.